Sean-fn/Sean-fn/README.md

 - 🌎 I'm from Taiwan

-- 🎓 currently studying Computer Science at China University of Technology
+- 🎓 currently studying Computer Science at Yuan Ze University
 - 👨🏻‍💻 Love programming and problem solving
 - 🧠 Love sharing knowledge
 - 📚 Fueled by a Passion for Learning